15+ Mind-Blowing Smartphone Sales Statistics 2023

 India might be one of the primary causes of the increase in revenue.
 The nation saw a 39% surge in sales of smartphones costing $250 or more.

 Nokia Smartphone Sales Statistics

-The Finnish company has been in the background for the past ten years due to rising competition and a saturated industry.
+The Finnish company has been in the background for the past ten years due to rising competition and saturated industry.
 Does Nokia have a chance to make a comeback, though?

 Maybe.
 Increased European market expansion could benefit Nokia and help it regain its top spots.

 Let’s look at some vital statistics about Nokia.

 As of 1st half of 2023, the net sales range between EUR 23.2 – 24.6 billion with an operating margin between 11.5% to 13%.

 #16.
 In Europe, Nokia is the 5th most-loved smartphone brand.

 In Europe, Nokia’s market share was 5% in the middle of 2023, placing the company in 5th place among the continent’s leading smartphone manufacturers.
 It performed much better in the Nordic nations, the 4th most well-loved brand.